Since 1979 more than 125,000 animals have been treated by Wildlife Rescue.

 These babies were unable to make the jump or take flight when the trees fell.
 There were a couple of fledglings who were probably already on the ground that were healthy, in good condition, and able to make their way to safety.

 The living babies received a thorough examination that indicated severe pelvic fractures, wrist fractures, destroyed vision, inability to walk or stand, central nervous system trauma, and severely low blood markers.
 This intense impact caused extensive fractures and internal damage that growing babies cannot survive.

-Unfortunately, only two of the six fledglings made it through this tragic occurrence and are under hospital care.
-Wildlife Rescue staff and volunteers are working hard to ensure these lucky two have a chance at returning to the wild and continue their natural journey to adulthood.
+Unfortunately, only two of the six fledglings made it through this tragic occurrence and were under hospital care until they were ready to return to the wild.

 Great Blue Herons typically reside in habitats with access to salt or freshwater (such as coasts, rivers, marshes, and lakes) and grasslands.
 They use their long necks and beaks to grab their food and gulp it whole.
 Males make the nests made of sticks, to attract females (they choose new partners every year through complex courting methods).
 She will pad it with softer materials such as moss and grass.
 These nests can be found in trees high off the ground and will house 2 to 6 eggs, light blue in colour.
 These herons typically breed from February to May in groups called colonies (also known as heronries) in British Columbia.
 Many migrate south to avoid our cold winters.